My shopping cart

 This is the reason why putting greens are usually mowed daily while fairways are cut every other day.
 That’s what it takes to maintain green turf below 1 inch.
 For the home owner this translates to mowing at least 3 times per week; certainly not a small commitment.

-Due to the low height of cut and mowing frequency, I don’t really have issues with weeds.
-That said, in mid-February I do put down a pre-emergent.
-I also re-apply in late April.
-The brand of pre-emergent I use is Spectracide.
-It can usually be found at your local big box store or Amazon for under $20 per bag.
-If you’re looking for a more cost-effective pre-emergent that can be applied using a backpack sprayer, look no further than Prodiamine.
-It’s an industry standard when it comes to pre-emergents.
-I show you in detail how to apply it in this video.
+Due to the low height of cut and mowing frequency, we don’t really have issues with weeds.
+That said, in mid-February we do apply pre-emergent.
+On some lawn we also re-apply in late April.
+The brand of pre-emergent we use is Prodiamine.
+If you’re looking for a more cost-effective option that can be applied using a backpack sprayer, look no further than Prodiamine WDG.
+It’s an industry standard when it comes to pre-emergent for home lawns.
+We show how to apply it in this video.

-The other chemical that I’ve recently begun using is PGR (Plant Growth Regulator).
+The other product that we've regularly use is PGR (Plant Growth Regulator).
 It inhibits the grass’ stalk from growing quickly while allowing the leaf to flourish.
 This has 2 great benefits.
 First, it reduces the mowing frequency because the grass isn’t growing vertically as quickly.
-Second, I get a darker green because the leaf isn’t being cut off as frequently.
+Second, you will get a darker green because the leaf isn’t being cut off as frequently.
 Older leaf is darker green than new leaf.
+This video covers the benefits of PGR and gives you easy-to-follow tips for getting the best results.

-Depending on how much rain I get it’s applied every 4 – 6 weeks to control growth.
-My first application goes down in early June, followed by additional applications in July and August.
-It saves me about 1 mow per week and also provides the benefit of a greener lawn.
+Depending on how much rain you receive, PGR should be applied every 4 – 6 weeks to control growth.
+Our first application is performed in early May, followed by additional monthly applications until September PGR will save you about 1 mow per week and also provides the benefit of a greener lawn.

-There are a couple of options for keeping grub worms, fire ants, and other pests away.
-I’ve recently switched to product by Syngenta called Caravan G. It’s a combination Insecticide and Fungicide.
+There are a couple of options for keeping grubs, army worms fire ants, and other pests away.
+We recommend and use a product by Syngenta called Caravan G. It’s a combination Insecticide and Fungicide.
 It does an excellent job of keeping the nasties away as well as eliminating lawn fungus like brown spot.
 One bag covers around 8,000 square feet.

-Also if you’re looking for a product that’s designed to treat a broader range of lawn fungus, I recommend Headway G from Syngenta.
-Keep in mind that this product is only a fungicide though.
+If you'd like a fungicide that’s designed to treat a broader range of lawn fungus, we recommend Headway G from Syngenta.
+Keep in mind that this product is strictly a fungicide.
+It contains two active ingredients which makes it more effective.

 Bermuda only needs about 1” of water per week during the summer months to stay happy.
 If there’s no rain, that means running your irrigation system.
 Depending on your lawn size, water will probably be your highest expense.
 You can ensure you get the most out of your watering by using efficient irrigation.

-Lower watering requirements is one of the primary reasons I made the decision in 2018 to switch to Princess 77.
+Lower watering requirements is one of the primary reasons we made the decision in 2018 to switch to Princess 77.
 A new grass seed called Arden 15 was recently released that has all the benefits of Princess 77 but grows in faster, produces a deeper green and is more drought tolerant.
-I’ve been overseeding with in instead since 2020.
+In our 2021 lawn top dressing and overseeding project, we went with Arden 15.

 While it’s certainly a lot of work, the end result makes it worthwhile.
 Topdressing is by far the most difficult aspect of the process.
 Once you get past that it becomes all about fertilization and mowing.